Janak-Nirmal/truetype_to_svg/README.md

 It's a bit tricky, this doesn't use the tricks of linux to automatically find fonts to fill a requested code.
-Different fonts have different amounts of symbols.
+Different fonts have different amounts of glyphs.

+A good start is to run 'charmap', under ubuntu, and then right click on interesting looking glyphs.
+It will give you some rough idea of the font name.

-A start is to do 'locate ttf | grep ttf$' which will give a list of all Truetype fonts (w .ttf extensions) on your system .
-There seems to be some good stuff under /usr/share/fonts/truetype/unfonts-core
+Now you can do 'locate ttf | grep ttf$' which will give a list of all Truetype fonts (w .ttf extensions) on your system .

+You can match this up with what you did in Charmap, then maybe you can find the truetype you are looking for.

 Note on points